Skip to content

 Key Components

-• On-demand Export (Julia) — Original export flow triggered via GraphQL.
-Accepts a time range, generates a request ID, executes Redshift stored procedures to create Parquet files, and returns presigned S3 URLs.
+• On-demand Export — API-triggered export flow.
+Accepts a time range, generates a request ID, executes warehouse queries to create data files, and returns secure download URLs.

-• Config-driven Export (Python) — Newer scheduled export flow using AWS Glue.
-Reads export configuration from DynamoDB/Redshift config tables, applies data classification rules, and exports tables in Parquet format to S3 on a daily CRON schedule.
+• Config-driven Export — Scheduled export flow running daily.
+Reads export configuration, applies data classification rules, and exports tables to cloud storage.

 • PII Removal — Strips personally identifiable information during the export transformation step before data leaves the platform boundary.